thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

         * `disabled`: disable typechecking.
         * `warn`: print a red warning if a typechecking fails.
         * `crash`: crash if a typechecking fails in any function.

+* `WDOC_NO_MODELNAME_MATCHING`
+    * If "true": will bypass the model name matching.
+Useful for exotic or models that are fresh out of the oven.